jarvisar/senior-design/essays/budget.md

 ## Budget

-Fortunately, our total expenses were very minimal and negligible.
+Fortunately, our total expenses were very minimal and overall negligible.
 Because of this, our budget was close to zero.